stellaaash/EPROM/Computer Science/Metasploit.md

 msf6> show [module type]  # List modules of a given type msf6> show options  # Show options related to the current context (exploit, payload etc)

+# Setting options
+msf6> set RHOSTS 10.0.0.1  # Set an option for this module only msf6> setg RHOSTS 10.0.0.1  # Set an option globally (all modules will be affected) msf6> unset RHOSTS msf6> unset all msf6> unsetg RHOSTS msf6> check  # Some modules support preliminary checks

+# Run the exploit
+msf6> exploit
+msf6> run
+msf6> run -z  # Immediately background the session once created

+# Post-exploit
+meterpreter> background  # Background the current session.
+Ctrl Z also works msf6> sessions  # Show all current sessions msf6> sessions -i 2  # Bring session 2 to the foreground
 ```
 ## Modules
 *Modules* are small components within the Metasplit Framework that are built to **perform a specific task**, such as exploiting a vulnerability, scanning a target or brute-forcing.